juhele/GIStopics/data_flight_path_generator/readme.md

 Source: https://en.wikipedia.org/wiki/Valley_of_Fire_State_Park

-The flight path is real, but was moved to different location, date and time was changed.
+The flight path is real, but was moved to different location, date and time was changed (date set to 2014-04-01)..

 This package contains support data for flight proposed "Simulated flight path generator" in standard formats (CSV, GeoPackage).